FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 <!-- TODO: Is FC-BGP proposed for AS_PATH security only?
 Then the last sentence says it will process with the data plane.
-It is better to revise this abstract to make it more accurate. --> This document describes Forwarding Commitment BGP (FC-BGP).
-It is an extension to the Border Gateway Protocol (BGP) that provides security for the path of Autonomous Systems (ASs) through which a BGP UPDATE message passes.
+It is better to revise this abstract to make it more accurate.
+[ANS] Never refer to `data plane` in this document -->

+This document defines an extension, Forwarding Commitment BGP (FC-BGP), to the Border Gateway Protocol (BGP).
+FC-BGP provides security for the path of Autonomous Systems (ASs) through which a BGP UPDATE message passes.
 Forwarding Commitment (FC) is a cryptographically signed segment to certify an AS's routing intent on its directly connected hops.
-Based on FC, FC-BGP aims to build a secure inter-domain system that can simultaneously authenticate the AS_PATH attribute in the BGP UPDATE message and validate network forwarding on the data plane.
+Based on FC, FC-BGP aims to build a secure inter-domain system that can simultaneously authenticate the AS_PATH attribute in the BGP UPDATE message.
+The extension is backward compatible, which means a router that supports the extension can interoperate with a router that doesn't support the extension.

 --- middle